10 Fun Things to Do at Gulf Islands National Seashore Fort Pickens

 5. Fish Along the Coast

-We saw lots of folks fishing right from the coastline.
-There is a fishing pier near the fort on the bay side.
+Fish right from the coastline.
+There is a fishing pier near the fort on the bay side, too.

 6. Enjoy a Sunrise

 For an early morning adventure, head down to the Gulf side of the island to watch the sunrise.
-The sparkling water and golden skies are breathtaking sights that you won’t want to miss.
-Plus, there’s nothing like spending some time in nature to start your day off on the right foot.
+The sparkling water and golden skies are breathtaking sights.

 8. Camp at Fort Pickens

-There is camping here!
-There are over 200 campsites.
+There are over 200 campsites here.
 The campground is RV, motorhome, van, and tent-friendly.
+Make reservations using recreation.gov in advance because the campground books months in advance.

 fort-pickens-blue-angels-flying